-The latest reports show multiple 30-second ads for this year’s game priced at over $7 million per slot.
+Reports multiple 30-second ads for the game priced at over $7 million per slot.
 Despite viewership consistently trending down, with a 14% drop in the past five years, rates are up over 20% since the last time NBC hosted the Super Bowl in February of 2018.
-This year marks the most expensive Super Bowl ad cost in TV history.
+2022 marked the most expensive Super Bowl ad cost in TV history.

+Is it worth the eyeballs?
 NBCUniversal drew an average audience of 112.3 million viewers for Super Bowl LVI coverage, according to MorningConsult.
-In comparison, the #sephorasquad hashtag on TikTok alone has 157.4M views.
+In comparison, the #sephorasquad hashtag on TikTok alone has 371.5M views.